 He has made these calls for the protection of Social Security when, for the last few months, Trump’s poll numbers (especially when compared to Florida Governor Ron DeSantis) were plummeting.

-In the last week, however, things have shifted in Trump’s favor (of course, DeSantis has yet to officially declare that he is running against Trump in the GOP primary).
+In the last few months, however, things have shifted in Trump’s favor (of course, DeSantis has yet to officially declare that he is running against Trump in the GOP primary).

 Two things have occurred: Trump has increased his vicious personal attacks on Ron DeSantis in the press and the former president has made a point of repeatedly calling for the protection of Social Security.

 Given that Trump’s base is largely elderly and belongs to the cohort of people who will likely be needing access to robust Social Security assistance soon (if not already), this is likely a key factor for why Trump’s sudden bounce in the polls when compared to Ron DeSantis’ numbers.

 For decades, politicians have long called Social Security reform the “third rail” of American politics.
 Anytime a politician has talked about changing or abolishing the program, that has usually served as the death knell for the politician’s career and could significantly damage the electoral prospects of that anti-Social Security politician’s party.
 Trump intuitively understands this, which is why he will not support any attacks on the program.